 - Poor overall driver retention: While part-time work and flexibility are core to the Uber driver experience, its ~13% monthly churn rate on drivers means hefty sales, marketing, and promotional spend designed to keep people signing up and driving for the platform.

-As the company approaches its projected IPO in 2019, profitability has become an increasing concern for investors.
-As a result, Uber is doubling down on its core markets while also expanding its offering beyond just car rides to incorporate bikes, scooters, and public transportation options into its platform.
+To rein in costs, Uber has been doubling down on its core markets while also expanding its offering beyond just car rides to incorporate bikes, scooters, and public transportation options into its platform.

 Driver acquisition & retention